 The Entire O.K.
 Corral Gunfight Complex Dedicated to the Event's History.
 The City Park is to the Left.

-Tombstone Mustachery - Across from the O.K.
+Was the Tombstone Mustachery - Across from the O.K.
 Corral.
-Offers products and services related to beards and mustaches.
-In the vein of the old time tonsorial parlor.
+Has been closed - we'll see what's up, as they still have an online store from a website.
 The building itself is the site of the historical Arlington Hotel.

 Tombstone City Park - Next to the O.K.
 Corral.
 Nice stopping point.
 Public rest rooms, picnic tables, swings for kids, a beautiful gazebo.
 Occasional events are held here.